Execute a Free Illinois Probation Search (Information Lookup)

 Phone: (630)-232-5805

-To determine whether someone is currently serving on parole, Illinois has an online search tool called Individuals in Custody Search hosted by the state Department of Corrections.9, 10 This statewide tool itself is direct to use but may require you to sift through numerous records to identify the right person.
+To see who is currently serving on parole in Illinois, the state has an online search tool called Individuals in Custody Search hosted by the state Department of Corrections.9, 10 This statewide tool itself is direct to use but may require you to sift through numerous records to identify the right person.

 The tool can search for records based on last name, IDOC number or birth date and will bring up a list of matching or similar results.
 Clicking on each result will bring up a mugshot (if available), a description of their physical profile, scars, marks and tattoos, sentencing information and other details.